kumbulanit/t-sql/tech company/untitled/Module 8 - Using Built-In Functions/Lab_Using_Built-in_Functions.md

         COALESCE(
             CASE
                 WHEN e.FirstName IS NULL OR TRIM(e.FirstName) = ''
-                THEN 'FirstName: Set to employee ID or request from HR; ' ELSE ''
+                THEN 'e.FirstName: Set to employee ID or request from HR; ' ELSE ''
             END +
             CASE